greyvolk001/portfolio/src/data/about.md

 # Intro

-As a Senior developer, I've contributed to full software development life cycle and I'm a Creative and solutions-focused full-stack developer with the talent for turning brilliant ideas into reality and the commitment to delivering high-quality, maintainable code.
+As a Senior developer, I've contributed to software development life cycle and I'm a Creative and solutions-focused full-stack developer with the talent for turning brilliant ideas into reality and the commitment to delivering high-quality, maintainable code.